suhr/papers/calg.md

 ```

 Here, `(*)` is a function that takes two numbers and returns their product.
 The concatenation `(*),(*)` is a function that takes four values and returns the product of the first two and the product of the last two.
 So `2 2 3 3 (*),(*)` returns `4 9` and the whole expression returns `13`.

+Note that the concatenation has a higher priority than the composition, so `a b,c` is `a (b,c)`, not `(a b),c`.
+Just like the composition, the concatenation forms a monoid over pure functions, so you can write `a,b,c` without using parenthesises.

+The concatenation provides an alternative interpretation of concatenative programming, without using an explicit stack.

+Let you have a function `f` that takes $n$ values and returns $m$ values.
+Let `id` be the identity function of arity of 1.
+For any natural $k$, there's an equivalent function `id,id,...,id,f`, that takes $k + n$ values and returns $k + m$ values.

+Let `g` be a function of input arity $p$ and output arity $q$.
+We say, that `f g` is a *proper composition* of functions `f` and `g`, if $\operatorname{Ar_{out}}(\texttt f) = \operatorname{Ar_{in}}(\texttt g)$.
+In the general case, we say that `f g` is a *generalized composition*.

+We say, that an expression is in the *canonical concatenative form* (CCF), if every composition in that expression is a proper composition.

+For example, let you have an expression `1 2 sqrt (+) 2 (/)`.
+The canonical concatenative form of this expression will be `1,2 id,sqrt (+) id,2 (/)`.

+Every expression can be recursively transformed into CCF.
+That means, that the generalized composition is merely a *semantic sugar*, achieved by implicitly concatenating identity functions.
+Neither concatenation nor proper composition rely on the concept of the stack.
+Thus, concatenative programming doesn't require it at all, it's just a convenient way to think about the data flow.

+## The variable elimination theorem

+There should be a good reason to introduce a new primitive operation on functions.
+In the case of the concatenation, the following theorem provides a good motivation for this.

 ## Categorical point of view